-As the mom, you’re used to cleaning up your kids’ messes.
-And there a lot of them.
+As a mom, you’re used to cleaning up your kids’ messes.
+And there are a lot of them.
 Kids are professionals when it comes to making messes and novices when it comes to cleaning up after themselves.
 But there are only so many dishes you can scrub and toys you can pick up before your patience runs out.
-Before you explode and yell your kids into action, consider talking with your children about their responsibilities in the household.
+Before you explode and yell your kids into action, consider talking with your childrenabout their responsibilities in the household.
 Here are some tips to keep in mind when you lay down new laws.

 Establish clear, consistent rules…